 As the winter sets in be sure to wear the right clothing.
 It should go without saying that staying warm is important especially when playing golf and not getting a chance to increase the heart rate rapidly.
 Many golf pants are built to wick moisture and keep golfers cool during a grueling summer or spring round.
 These Sunderland golf trousers from Function18 are sure to keep your legs warm and flexible during those winter rounds.

 For any clothing look for something padded or with windbreaker materials.
+You can also layer a golf rain suit.
 This will help with those windy rounds and keep the wind from chilling you to the bones.
 Make sure the material is water resistant at a minimum preferably waterproof to keep rain (or snow) from soaking your clothes down to the core – there are many waterproof options available at Function 18.
 Finally, make sure the clothes are comfortable.
 Before buying them off the rack make sure you are comfortable swinging.
 If they are to padded or large it will alter your swing path and ultimately throw off your contact position.

 #2 – Focus on Keeping the Extremities Warm